Skip to main content

 Kvass (Kvass)

-Kvass is a fermented beverage traditionally made from rye bread.
-It has a slightly sweet and sour flavor and is a popular summertime drink in Latvia.
-Historically, it was a common drink across Eastern Europe, often brewed at home or in monasteries.
-It's seen as a refreshing and slightly healthier alternative to soda.
+Kvass is a fermented drink made from rye bread, slightly sweet and slightly sour, and a summer favorite in Latvia.
+It was common across Eastern Europe for centuries, brewed at home or in monasteries.
+Many treat it as a refreshing, somewhat healthier stand-in for soda.

 other